 Dr. Quigley has over 15 years of experience in partnering with children, adolescents, adults, mature adults and their families in deciding if and how psychotropic medication can be used to help them attain their personal goals for wellness and wholeness in their lives.
 In her spare time, Dr. Quigley is the chess coach at the Episcopal School of Knoxville.
 She is a strong community advocate for developing chess programs across the East Tennessee area for children of all backgrounds.
 She is active at Emerald Youth Sports as a soccer coach and volunteer.

-Paige Snell is a Master’s Level Clinician from Chattanooga, Tennessee.
+Paige Hudson is a Master’s Level Clinician from Chattanooga, Tennessee.
 She received her Bachelor’s Degree in Psychology from Tusculum College, and in 2016, earned her Master’s Degree in Clinical Mental Health Counseling from Richmont Graduate University.
+She is currently working to obtain her PhD in Counselor Education and Supervision from Regent University.
 Paige enjoys working with a variety of populations with various life struggles including depression, anxiety, disordered eating, interpersonal struggles, significant life changes, and traumatic experiences.
 Paige engages in person-centered therapy and psychodynamic therapy.
 She believes that a therapeutic relationship is the catalyst for healing and that experiences in our past shape how we experience life in the present.
-When she is not working, Paige enjoys spending time with her husband and her dogs.
-Paige enjoys being outdoors, enjoying all of Chattanooga’s good food and fun activities, going to the theatre, and finding new and exciting ways to enjoy the little things in life.
+Paige sits on the Alcohol and Drug Council for the Hamilton County Health Department and is an Ambassador for mental health rights for the National Council on Behavioral Health.
+In her free time, Paige enjoys exploring new places in town, reading, hiking, and taking her dog to the park.